TouK/nussknacker/docs/integration/KafkaIntegration.md

 Schemas are managed by Schema Registry - *Confluent Schema Registry* and *Azure Schema Registry* are supported.

-To preview schemas or add a new version, you can use tools available on your cloud platform or tools like [AKHQ](https://akhq.io)
+To preview schemas or add a new version, you can use tools available on your cloud platform or tools like [AKHQ](https://akhq.io).
+The Nussknacker Quickstart (Streaming Processing Mode) comes with bundled AKHQ, so you can add and modify schemas without the need to install additional tools.
+The link to AKHQ is available in the Designer in Scenarios tab under Data label.

 #### Association between schema with topic